claottoni/Archaeogenomics-CBIO/source/4_ReadsMapping_v2_2022.rst

 To go on with the analysis, we have to sort the reads aligned in the ``bam`` file by leftmost coordinates (or by read name when the option ``-n`` is used) with ``Samtools sort``.
 The option ``-o`` is used to provide an output file name:
 ::

-  samtools sort filename.bam -o filename.sort.bam
+  samtools sort filename.sam -o filename.sort.bam

 The sorted bam files are then indexed with ``Samtools index``.
 Indexes allow other programs to retrieve specific parts of the ``bam`` file without reading through each sequence.
 The following command generates a ``bai`` file, a companion file of the ``bam`` which contains the indexes:
 ::